alchemyplatform/alchemy-multichain-demo/README.md

 demo, run `npm run demo`.

-The `src/alchemy-multi-chain-client.ts` file contains the `AlchemyMultiChainClient` class, which is a wrapper around the Alchemy SDK that allows you to use multiple chains in a single application.
+The `src/alchemy-multi-chain-client.ts` file contains the `AlchemyMultiChainClient` class, which is a wrapper around the Alchemy SDK that allows using multiple chains in a single application.
 The `src/index.ts` file contains a simple demo of how to use the `AlchemyMultiChainClient` class.

+Please feel free to copy or modify this sample implementation to suit your needs in your own projects!